National Tax-Free Intermediate Bond Fund

 Commentary

-For the first quarter, The Commerce National Tax-Free Fund’s return of +0.15% underperformed the Bloomberg 3-15 Year Blend benchmark of +0.33%.
-Short durations were the most additive.
-The Fund’s exposures to the Industry Development Revenue (IDR)/Pollution Control Revenue (PCR), housing, and not-for-profit sectors performed the best.
-Water/sewer, limited tax and higher education sectors detracted.
+For the third quarter, The Commerce National Tax-Free Fund’s return of +2.50% underperformed the Bloomberg 3-15 Year Blend benchmark of +2.71%.
+Long durations were the most additive.
+The Fund’s exposures to the limited tax, General Obligation (GO), and transportation sectors performed the best.
+Pre-refunded, not-for-profit, and hospital sectors lagged.

 Holdings and allocations shown are unaudited, and may not be representative of current or future investments.
 Holdings and allocations may not include the Fund's entire investment portfolio, which may change at any time.
 Fund holdings should not be relied on in making investment decisions and should not be construed as research or investment advice regarding particular securities.